YaserJaradeh/CompBot/README.md

 - [ ] Support chart plotting
 - [ ] Save feedbacks in the database
 - [x] Support websockets for streaming the results
+- [ ] Better error handling
+- [ ] Endpoint to get example questions per comparison
+- [ ] Expose transposing as a parameter
+- [ ] Extraction of entities for highlighting

 ## License